Carbene

 In organic chemistry, a carbene is a molecule containing a neutral carbon atom with a valence of two and two unshared valence electrons.
 The general formula is R\s:C\sR' or R=C: where the R represents substituents or hydrogen atoms.

 The term "carbene" may also refer to the specific compound :CH2, also called methylene, the parent hydride from which all other carbene compounds are formally derived.

 There are two types of carbenes: singlets or triplets, depending upon their electronic structure.
 The different classes undergo different reactions.

-Most carbenes are extremely reactive and short-lived.
-A small number (the dihalocarbenes, carbon monoxide, and carbon monosulfide) can be isolated, and can stabilize as metal ligands, but otherwise cannot be stored in bulk.
-A rare exception are the persistent carbenes, which have extensive application in modern organometallic chemistry.
+Most carbenes are extremely reactive, transient intermediates whose intermediacy is inferred through mechanistic experiments.
+A small number (e.g., dihalocarbenes, carbon monosulfide) can be isolated (sometimes only at low temperatures), and can stabilize as metal ligands, but otherwise cannot be stored in bulk.
+A handful of persistent carbenes (including carbon monoxide, isocyanides, and some N-heterocyclic carbenes) are indefinitely stable and have extensive application in modern organometallic chemistry.

 Generation

 There are two common methods for carbene generation: α-elimination and small-molecule extrusion.